-Reliability Need and ignores the Commission-approved market-based planning framework that is the acceptable market based solution is not available, does the NYISO determine the need for a regulated reliability solution.
-127 These "last resort" provisions for regulated solutions are used only in the event that the market does not respond to a need and treat all project sponsors equally.
-128 It provides that the NYISO will solicit alternative regulated solutions from the NYTOs and from non-incumbent transmission developers, at the same time.
-129 Each proposed solution that is found by the NYISO to meet a reliability need is included in the NYISO's Comprehensive Reliability Plan ("CRP").
-130 LS Power's focus on provisions that are meant to be used only in exceptional circumstances creates a distorted impression of the NYISO's comprehensive planning process.
+Reliability Need and ignores the Commission-approved market-based planning framework that is the foundation of the NYISO's planning processes.
+Only in limited instances where an acceptable market based solution is not available, does the NYISO determine the need for a regulated reliability solution.
+128 These "last resort" provisions for regulated solutions are used only in the event that the market does not respond to a need and treat all project sponsors equally.
+129 It provides that the NYISO will solicit alternative regulated solutions from the NYTOs and from non-incumbent transmission developers, at the same time.
+130 Each proposed solution that is found by the NYISO to meet a reliability need is included in the NYISO's Comprehensive Reliability Plan ("CRP").
+131 LS Power's focus on provisions that are meant to be used only in exceptional circumstances creates a distorted impression of the NYISO's comprehensive planning process.

-122 NextEra at 5-7.
+123 NextEra at 5-7.

-123 PSEG at 6-7.
+124 PSEG at 6-7.

-There is nothing unduly discriminatory about the NYISO's ability to direct a Responsible Transmission Owner to submit a proposal for a regulated backstop solution to the appropriate governmental agencies so that necessary approval processes may begin.131 Nor is there undue discrimination in the provision of cost recovery for Responsible Transmission Owner solutions prior to their submittal for agency approval, as non-incumbent developers are not similarly situated to the NYTOs.132 Those provisions are justified because the NYTOs have the legal obligation to prepare a regulated backstop solution to an identified Reliability Need, if
+There is nothing unduly discriminatory about the NYISO's ability to direct a Responsible Transmission Owner to submit a proposal for a regulated backstop solution to the appropriate governmental agencies so that necessary approval processes may begin.
+Nor is there undue discrimination in the provision of cost recovery for Responsible Transmission Owner solutions prior to their submittal for agency approval, as non-incumbent developers are not similarly situated to the NYTOs.
+Those provisions are justified because the NYTOs have the legal obligation to prepare a regulated backstop solution to an identified Reliability Need, if

-127 See §§31.2.4.2 (regulated backstop solutions) and 31.2.4.6 (alternative regulated solutions).
+128 See §§31.2.4.2 (regulated backstop solutions) and 31.2.4.6 (alternative regulated solutions).

-128 See §31.2.4.2.1 (noting that a regulated backstop solution will be requested if there is "a lack of sufficient viable market-based solutions to meet [identified] Reliability Needs").
+129 See §31.2.4.2.1 (noting that a regulated backstop solution will be requested if there is "a lack of sufficient viable market-based solutions to meet [identified] Reliability Needs").

-130 See §31.2.6.
+131 See §31.2.6.

-132 See, e.g., Cal.
+133 See, e.g., Cal.
 Indep.
 Sys.
 Operator Corp., 119 FERC ¶ 61,061 (2007) at P 69 (stating that "[t]he Commission has determined that discrimination is undue when there is a difference in rates or services among similarly situated customers that is not justified by some legitimate factor," citing, El Paso Natural Gas Co., 104 FERC ¶ 61,045 at P 115 (2003); Order No. 436, FERC Stats. & Regs. ¶ 30,655, at 31,541 (1985)); Transmission Agency of N. Cal. v.
 FERC, 628 F.3d 538, 547 (D.C.
 Cir.
 2010) ("A rate is not 'unduly' preferential or 'unreasonably discriminatory if the utility can justify the disparate effect", citing, Ark.
 Elec.
 Energy Consumers v.
 FERC, 290 F.3d 362, 367 (D.C.
 Cir.
 2002)).